sofiework/gpu_prj2/README.md

 ## Background
 The straightforward implementation of merge sort on a GPU can exhibit suboptimal runtime due to the nature of the algorithm.
 As each iteration reduces the active threads by half and the last iteration involves merging the entire array, it leads to inefficient parallelization.
 This reduction in active threads hinders the GPU's ability to fully exploit its parallel processing capabilities.
 As an exercise (not required for the assignment), you can write a CUDA program to perform a straightforward parallelization of the mergesort algorithm using <<< N, M >>> kernels.
-What does the ‘Achieved Occupancy’ look like for kernel launches in the later iterations on NSight?
+What does the 'Achieved Occupancy' look like for kernel launches in the later iterations on NSight?

 Divide and conquer, an effective paradigm for parallel algorithms, involves breaking a problem into smaller subproblems solved recursively, enabling concurrent processing.
 Mergesort, an optimal sequential sorting algorithm utilizing divide and conquer, serves as inspiration for parallel sorting algorithms like Bitonic sort.
 Bitonic sort efficiently maintains parallelism, making it well-suited for GPU architectures.
 Another notable approach is Batcher's odd-even merge sort, leveraging a sorting network for effective parallelism in sorting operations.